us-irs/spacepackets-py/README.md

 pip install sphinx sphinx_rtd_theme
 ```

-Then you can build the documentation with
+Then the documentation can be built with

 ```sh
 cd docs